AnyDSL/anydsl.github.io/Tutorial.md

 Anonymous functions (closures) can be declared with the **`||`** symbol.
 The arguments with their respective types must be mentioned between the **`|`**, and an arrow with the return type must follow.
+The body of (anonymous) functions can contain arbitrary code and is not limited to single expressions as in the following example.

 ```rust
 fn add_two(i: int) -> int {